-Your doctor will treat the underlying cause of your dysarthria when possible, which may improve your speech.
-If your dysarthria is caused by prescription medications, talk to your doctor about the possibility of changing or discontinuing such medications.
+Your doctor will treat the cause of your dysarthria when possible, which may improve your speech.
+If your dysarthria is caused by prescription medications, talk to your doctor about changing or discontinuing such medications.

 Speech and language therapy

-You may have speech and language therapy to help you regain normal speech and improve your communication.
-A speech-language pathologist can determine the severity of your speech difficulties, develop a treatment plan to improve your speech and work with you to put that plan into action.
-Your speech therapy goals may include adjusting your speech rate, strengthening your muscles, increasing your breath support, increasing your speech articulation and helping your family members understand how to effectively communicate with you.
+You may have speech and language therapy to help you regain normal speech and improve communication.
+Your speech therapy goals might include adjusting speech rate, strengthening muscles, increasing breath support, improving articulation and helping family members communicate with you.